• Skip to primary navigation

 • Heat up a frying pan with the oil on a medium heat.
 Once hot, add the pieces of tempeh.
 Give them a cook on each side for a few minutes so they are browned and also cooked through.

-• Add the tempeh pieces to the teriyaki sauce and coat them in it.
+• Add the tempeh pieces to the teriyaki sauce and coat them in it, or brush the sauce directly onto the tempeh while in the pan.
+Sizzle for a few seconds for a 'glazed' effect.

 • Take out each piece of coated tempeh and put on a serving dish.
 Any remaining sauce you can save for later, or have as extra for drizzling.